 The purpose of the Ballot Designation Worksheet is for the candidate to give information to substantiate his/her Ballot Designation.
 It must be completed in its entirety.
 Do not leave any response spaces blank.
-The candidate signs this worksheet attesting that the Ballot Designation and the provided back-up information are accurate.
+The candidate signs this worksheet under penalty of perjury that the Ballot Designation and the provided back-up information are accurate.
 It is not the responsibility of the Registrar of Voters' staff to investigate if the facts indicated by the candidate are valid.
 The Ballot Designation Worksheet is used as back-up for his/her Ballot Designation in the event the Ballot Designation is challenged.

 In the space provided on the Ballot Designation Worksheet, you must describe why you are entitled to use the proposed ballot designation.
 You may attach any documents or exhibits that you believe support your proposed ballot designation.
-If using the title of an elective office you may attach a copy of your certificate of election or appointment.
+If using the title of an elective office, attach a copy of your certificate of election or appointment.
 DO NOT SUBMIT ORIGINALS.
 These documents will not be returned to you.

 If the proposed ballot designation includes the word "volunteer", indicate the title of your volunteer position and the name of any entity for which you volunteer along with a brief description of the type of volunteer work you do and the approximate amount of time involved.
-NOTE: You may only use the ballot designation "Community Volunteer" if you do not have a principle profession, vocation, or occupation.
-You must volunteer for a 501(c)(3) charitable, educational, or religious organization, a governmental agency, or an educational institution.
+NOTE: You may only use the ballot designation "Community Volunteer" if you volunteer for a 501(c)(3) charitable, educational, or religious organization, a governmental agency, or an educational institution.